ayus1234/EV_Vehicle_Prediction/README.md

    * Integrate demographic data like population, income, or GDP by county.
    * Try gradient boosting models like XGBoost or LightGBM.
    * Explore deep learning with LSTM for sequential forecasting.
-   * Deploy the model with a Flask/Dash API or Streamlit dashboard.
+   * Deploy via Docker or to Streamlit Cloud for public access.

 ---

 ## 📃 License